osteele/mutagui/README.md

 ## Push Sessions

-The push feature allows you to create one-time, one-way sync sessions from a project definition.
+The push feature allows you to create one-way sync sessions (alpha → beta) from a project definition.
 This is useful for quickly pushing local changes to a remote without starting a full bidirectional sync.

+**To create push sessions:**

+**For a single spec:**
+1. Select an individual sync spec (navigate to it with arrow keys)
-**To create a push session:**
+2. Press `p` to create a push session
-1. Switch to Projects view (press `Tab`)
+   - If a two-way session is running, it will be automatically terminated and replaced
+   - A new session named `<spec-name>-push` will be created

+**For all specs in a project:**
-2. Select a project
+1. Select a project header
-3. Press `p` to create a push session
+2. Press `p` to create push sessions for all specs
+   - All running two-way sessions will be terminated
+   - Push sessions will be created for each spec defined in the project file

-The application will create a temporary session named `<session-name>-push` with:
+The application creates sessions with:
 - Mode: `one-way-replica` (alpha → beta)
 - Endpoints from the project file
-- Ignore patterns (with limitations - see below)
+- Ignore patterns from the project configuration

-**Important:** You can only create a push session when the project has no active sessions running.
-Stop the project first if needed (press `s`).

 ### Push Session Limitations